Posted December 10, 2019

 Your reputation depends in part on the safety of your operations.
 A damaged reputation due to poor safety practices can hurt your bottom line.

-Sustainable, responsible and impact (SRI) investing, an investment strategy that considers environmental, social and corporate governance (ESG) criteria, is rapidly growing in popularity.
+Sustainable, responsible, and impact (SRI) investing, an investment strategy that considers environmental, social and corporate governance (ESG) criteria, is rapidly growing in popularity.
 According to the latest “Report on US Sustainable, Responsible and Impact Investing Trends” from the US SIF Foundation, in the United States, one in four dollars under professional management was invested using SRI investing strategies as of year-end 2017.
 These SRI dollars total at least $12 trillion.
 According to the report, from 2016 to 2018, the fourth leading shareholder concern, based on the number of shareholder proposals filed, was the category of labor and equal employment opportunity.

 Unsafe practices in the workplace can also make customers less likely to purchase goods from a company.
 According to a 2018 global survey of nearly 30,000 consumers by Accenture Strategy, 65% of those surveyed said that they are more likely to buy from a company that treats its employees well.
 In addition, 47% of survey participants said they would walk away from a company if they were disappointed in its words and actions, with 17% of those customers never coming back.